pedro-nonfree/workbench-desktop/README.md

 ### MacOS
 If you do not have installed brew in MacOS, open a terminal and type in the next command: **$ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"** \
 Then type the following in your terminal: **$ brew install smartmontools**
+## Building
+In order to build the different releases for the objective operating system, the usage of the PyInstaller library is mandatory.
+### Linux
+- Execute: **pyinstaller --windowed -F --icon="path to .ico" -n "workbench" workbench.py**
+### Windows
+- Execute: **pyinstaller --windowed -F --uac-admin --icon="path to .ico" -n "workbench" workbench.py**
+- There is a script writen that
+### MacOS
+- Execute: **pyinstaller --windowed -F --icon="path to .icns" -n "workbench" workbench.py**
 ## Installation
 ### Linux
 - Extract the workbench.tar.gz file: **$ tar -xvf workbench.tar.gz**